marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       (QJE), and between presenting at the University of Chicago and publishing in the Journal of Political Economy (JPE).
-Articles presented at Harvard and published in QJE have similar average citations but higher variance, with Harvardaffiliated authors more likely to receive below-median citations.
+Articles presented at Harvard and published in QJE have similar average citations but higher variance, with Harvard-affiliated authors more likely to receive below-median citations.
 JPE articles presented at the University of Chicago have similar average citations compared to other JPE publications.
     headline: ""